solehudin5699/MariBlanja/README.md

 ## Description

-**Mariblanja App** is a a simple e-commerce application that provides various sales products, build with React Native.
-The user interface used is cloning or similar to the old version of Tokopedia.
+**Mariblanja App** is a a simple e-commerce application that provides various sales products and build with React Native.
+The user interface used is partially similar to tokopedia old version.

 ## Features